All the research, nothing to show for it - what if you could deliver this week?

 AI-assisted coding feels new.
 The tooling is new.
 But the work is the same.
 You still have to know what is worth building, ignore what is not and tell the difference.
 No AI model changes that.

 What has changed is the speed.
-And speed without judgement is how you end up with a prototype on Tuesday and a mess by Friday.
+Speed without judgement is how you end up with a prototype on Tuesday and a mess by Friday.

 Moving fast and delivering with confidence are two different things.
 One produces demos.
 The other produces systems that hold.